A Beginner’s Guide to Scuba Diving

 Scuba diving is a great way to get up close and personal with the aquatic world; uncovering all its secrets and interacting with all the beautiful and colorful creatures that inhabit this mysterious place.

-If you were ever wondering where the word SCUBA came from, it actually stands for Self Contained Underwater Breathing Apparatus.
+If you were ever wondering where the word SCUBA came from, it actually stands for Self-Contained Underwater Breathing Apparatus.
 Unlike in snorkeling, the breathing device does not rely on the surface for air supply.
-Divers carry tanks of compressed or enriched air on their backs, which allow them longer dives than those holding their breath, and deeper dives than those relying on the surface for oxygen.
+Divers carry tanks of compressed or enriched air on their backs (ever wondered how much compressed air weighs?), which allow them longer dives than those holding their breath, and deeper dives than those relying on the surface for oxygen.
 These gas tanks (one or more) are connected to an air hose and a device, which is known as the demand regulator.
-The demand regulator helps control the airflow to ensure the air pressure within the diver’s lungs equals the water pressure.
+The demand regulator (like the Aqualung Legend) helps control the airflow to ensure the air pressure within the diver’s lungs equals the water pressure.

 Historically, scuba diving has been used for both recreational and professional purposes.
 Recreationally, it gives divers the thrill of adventure and the fulfillment of learning about the vastly undiscovered marine world.
 Professionally, scuba diving is used in the military for covert operations and combat.
 It is also used for scientific discoveries and for public safety.

 To actually call yourself a scuba diver, and be able to scuba dive, you are required to get certain certifications.
 These certifications can be acquired through a few lessons at your local certified diving school, or one near wherever you plan to go diving.
-Scuba divers are also required to have a clean bill of health to be able to dive.
+Scuba divers are also required to have a clean bill of health to be able to dive (Can you dive with a pacemaker?).

 A Brief History of Scuba Diving